The Ultimate Guide to Liveaboards

-I’m a solo traveller, can I still go on a liveaboard?
+I’m a solo traveler, can I still go on a liveaboard?

 Definitely!
-Liveaboards are a great option for solo travellers as you get the chance to meet lots of new friends.
-In terms of accommodation, some boats offer single rooms, while others offer dormitory style rooms or the chance to share a twin or bunk with a fellow diver to avoid a surcharge.
+Liveaboards are a great option for solo travelers as you get the chance to meet lots of new friends.
+In terms of accommodation, some boats offer single rooms, while others offer dormitory-style rooms or the chance to share a twin or bunk with a fellow diver to avoid a surcharge.
 Single rooms can sometimes come with an additional charge.

 Should I dive Nitrox?